vishal929/OpenGLPong/README.md

 This application was developed and compiled on a Windows machine on an intel processor.

+The AI is currently simple, but effective and everything for single player is working!

 Planned features include multiplayer support and viewing replays.